shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Disable App URL external check

-On any Administration load Shopware tries to request himself to test that the configured `APP_URL` inside `.env` is correct.
+On any Administration load, Shopware tries to request itself to test that the configured `APP_URL` inside `.env` is correct.
 If your `APP_URL` is correct, you can disable this behavior with an environment variable `APP_URL_CHECK_DISABLED=1`.

 ## Disable fine-grained caching